rancher/Rancher-Plugin-gMSA/docs/gettingstarted.md

 1. [`rancher-gmsa-plugin-installer`](../charts/rancher-gmsa-plugin-installer): install the CCG Plugin onto each Windows host in your cluster
 2. [`rancher-gmsa-account-provider`](../charts/rancher-gmsa-account-provider): serves as a local proxy on each host for the CCG Plugin to grab a Secret from the Kubernetes cluster

-Once installed, you may also want to install [`rancher-windows-gmsa`](../charts/rancher-windows-gmsa) (and `rancher-windows-gmsa-crd`), which adds [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) on Pods to fill out gMSA credentials based on configuration stored in a `GMSACredentialSpec`.
+Once installed, you may also want to install [`rancher-gmsa-webhook`](../charts/rancher-gmsa-webhook) (and `rancher-gmsa-webhook-crd`), which adds [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) on Pods to fill out gMSA credentials based on configuration stored in a `GMSACredentialSpec`.
 This will allow your Pods to specify that they should run as a specific gMSA account.

 ## Prerequisites